yohanchatelain/fmriprep/docs/workflows.rst

 This workflow estimates a reference image for a :abbr:`BOLD (blood-oxygen level-dependent)` series.
+If a single-band reference ("sbref") image associated with the BOLD series is available, then it is used directly.
+If not, a reference image is estimated from the BOLD series as follows:
 When T1-saturation effects ("dummy scans" or non-steady state volumes) are detected, they are averaged and used as reference due to their superior tissue contrast.